Matt-Blake/VHDL-Computer/README.md

 values the user has entered as well as the state and results of the operation are displayed using LEDs.

+The top-level structural VHDL module is called "Project_File.vhd"

 The operands and the opcode are entered using slideswitches 0 to 7.

 1) Operand A is entered, then BTNC is pushed, storing this value in an 8